Milkafreak/Group_05/Group Project.md

 ### Day 1, Phase 2

-- [ ] The class you decide the create for the project has finally been named after a brief fight and is __PEP8 compliant, like the entire project__.
+- [Lotfi] The class you decide the create for the project has finally been named after a brief fight and is __PEP8 compliant, like the entire project__.

 The class will have several methods, which you will __not__ develop in the master branch.
 Document everything!
 Make your calls compliant with __Static Type Checking__.

-- [ ] One method will _download_ the data file into a __downloads/__ directory in the root directory of the project (main project directory).
+- [Lotfi] One method will _download_ the data file into a __downloads/__ directory in the root directory of the project (main project directory).
 If the data file already exists, the method will not download it again.
-- [ ] This method must also read the dataset into a pandas dataframe which is an attribute of your class.
+- [Lotfi] This method must also read the dataset into a pandas dataframe which is an attribute of your class.
 Consider only years after 1970, inclusively.

 ## Day 1, Phase 3

-- [ ] Develop a second method that outputs a list of the available countries in the data set.
+- [Edwin] Develop a second method that outputs a list of the available countries in the data set.
-- [ ] Develop a third method that plots an area chart of the "\_consumption" columns.
+- [Edwin] Develop a third method that plots an area chart of the "\_consumption" columns.
 This method should have two arguments: a __country__ argument and a __normalize__ argument.
 The latter normalizes the consumption in relative terms: each year, consumption should always be 100%.
-- [ ] The latter method should return a ValueError when the chosen country does not exist.
+- [Edwin] The latter method should return a ValueError when the chosen country does not exist.
-- [ ] Develop a fourth method that may receive a string with a country or a list of country strings.
+- [Bilal] Develop a fourth method that may receive a string with a country or a list of country strings.
 This method should compare the total of the "\_consumption" columns for each of the chosen countries and plot it, so a comparison can be made.
-- [ ] Develop a fifth method that may receive a string with a country or a list of country strings.
+- [Bilal] Develop a fifth method that may receive a string with a country or a list of country strings.
 This method should compare the "gdp" column of each country over the years.
-- [ ] Develop a sixth method that must be called __gapminder__.
+- [Bilal] Develop a sixth method that must be called __gapminder__.
 This is a reference to the famous [gapminder tools](https://www.gapminder.org/tools/#$chart-type=bubbles&url=v1).
 This method should receive an argument __year__ which must be an __int__.
 If the received argument is not an int, the method should raise a TypeError.
 This method should plot a scatter plot where __x__ is __gdp__, __y__ is __total energy consumption__, and the area of each dot is __population__.

 ### Day 1, Phase 4

-- [ ] Make a "showcase notebook" where you import your __Class__ and showcase all the methods you developed.
+- [Tamas] Make a "showcase notebook" where you import your __Class__ and showcase all the methods you developed.
 Tell a story about your analysis and findings in the showcase notebook:

 Let's begin by telling a story.